MikeQuinton/gcp-web-application/README.md

 ### Task 3

-A highly available and scalable application
+A highly available and scalable application.

+Utilising a [MIG module](https://registry.terraform.io/modules/terraform-google-modules/vm/google/latest/submodules/instance_template) to help create and manange an instance template to deploy on the desired network.

 ```hcl
 module "mig_template" {